cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 ## 5. App Management

 **NOTE:** The Teams admin portal has been updated and the manner in which applications are controlled has changed.
 The MS.TEAMS.5.#v2 policies follow the new manner of implementing the policies.
 However, the legacy manner for implementation can be accomplished using the following commands in the Teams Powershell module.
-THE FOLLOWING COMMAND SHOULD NOT BE RUN IN NEW TENANTS AND SHOULD ONLY BE USED FOR ORGANIZATIONS THAT HAVE PREVIOULY IMPLEMENTED THE APP MANAGEMENT POLICIES WITHIN THE PERMISSION POLICIES SECTION OF THE ADMIN PORTAL.

 Set-CsTeamsAppPermissionPolicy -Identity Global `
     -DefaultCatalogAppsType AllowedAppList `
     -GlobalCatalogAppsType AllowedAppList `
     -PrivateCatalogAppsType AllowedAppList

-**The legacy command above should not be used in tenants that have not previously been configured for application policies.
-New implementations should follow the policy guide below.**
+**The legacy command above should not be used in tenants that have not previously been configured for application policies within the Permission Policies section of the Teams admin portal.
+New implementations should follow the policy guide below.
+Organizations should look to migrate to the new policy settings below.**

 ScubaGear will continue to look for the legacy policies when running in noninteractive mode because of a limitation in the API when gathering the data for the report.
 Users can utilize interactive mode, and ScubaGear will gather the data for the newer portal based settings.